shreyasminocha/shreyasminocha.me/content/blog/recursion-what-why-how.md

 Sure, our recursive solution to this problem is less efficient than the implementation that uses the explicit formula, but this one is more elegant and similar to how most people would manually solve it.
 In general, depending on the situation, you may need to make the trade-off between elegance and efficiency.

 Hopefully, that has given you some intuition of how recursion works.
 But wait!
 We have covered the "what" and the "how" cited in the title.
 What about "why"?
-Most school textbooks come up with bad examples of recursion such as the fibonacci sequence and finding factorials.
 Following are some practical applications of recursion:

 * Recursion can be used to come up with very elegant solutions to certain problems such as the solution of Tower of Hanoi problem.